How the adoption of electric vehicles is changing with improvements in battery technology

 Moves

-- OEMs are pushing lower-cost chemistries such as LFP and sodium-ion into mainstream vehicles, while semi-solid-state remains a selective bridge technology.
+- OEMs are pushing lower-cost chemistries such as LFP into mainstream trims, while sodium-ion is being positioned more clearly for scale-up and some passenger use cases.

-- Charging networks and vehicle makers are emphasizing 800V systems and 400 kW-class charging, but the practical limit is increasingly whether the battery can accept and sustain those rates.
+- Vehicle makers are marketing 800V systems and very high charging rates, but the practical test is whether batteries can accept those rates without accelerating wear.

-- Fleet buyers are demanding uptime guarantees, service agreements, and long-term support rather than only better cell specs.
+- Fleet buyers are demanding uptime guarantees, service agreements, and predictive maintenance rather than only better cell specs.

 Leverage